Lawrence Xu-Nan: Political career

 Xu-Nan joined the Green Party of Aotearoa New Zealand.
 He was the party's male policy co-convenor from 2020 to 2023 and party co-convenor from 2023.

 At the 2020 general election, Xu-Nan contested the electorate and was placed 17th on the Green Party list.
 In 2023 Xu-Nan contested the electorate.
 He was placed 16th on the Green Party list, but was ranked too low to win a list seat at the election.
 Following the death of Efeso Collins on 21 February 2024, Xu-Nan was declared elected as a member of Parliament by the Electoral Commission on 6 March.

 Since 2024, Xu-Nan has been the Green Party spokesperson for courts, education, ethnic communities, justice, overseas New Zealanders, seniors, and trade.
 Since January 2025, he has sat as a member of the justice committee.

+According to The Post, Xu-Nan has the longest collective speaking time of all members of parliament since the 2023 election.
+It is estimated that his speaking time amounts to around 420,000 words or approximately twice the number of words in the renowned novel 'Ulysses' by James Joyce.

+In July 2026, Foreign Minister Winston Peters told Xu-Nan to "go back to your own country" during a debate on the government's COVID-19 response.
+Peters' comments were condemned as racist and attention-seeking by New Zealand's Race Relations Commissioner Melissa Derby, Prime Minister Christopher Luxon, Labour deputy leader Carmel Sepuloni and fellow Green MP Tamatha Paul.
+The Chinese Ambassador Wang Xiaolong criticised Peters' remarks as a reflection of his character and the Chinese Embassy in New Zealand lodged a complaint with the Ministry of Foreign Affairs and Trade.
+Xu-Nan later described Peters' comments as a "desperate attempt to distract from the coalition's record" and criticised the Foreign Minister for "scapegoating" migrants.
+On 31 July, Luxon defended Xu-Nan's right to speak in Parliament and described Peters' comments as "very offensive and completely inappropriate."
+While he retained Peters as Foreign Minister, Luxon urged voters to vote for National to ensure that Cabinet seats were occupied by National MPs rather than coalition parties.